CUBRID/cubrid-manual/en/sql/tuning.rst

 *   **NO_COVERING_IDX** : This is a hint not to use the covering index.
 For details, see :ref:`covering-index`.

+*   **NO_SORT_LIMIT** : This is a hint not to use the SORT-LIMIT optimization.
+For more details, see :ref:`sort-limit-optimization`.

 .. _no-hash-aggregate:

 *   **NO_HASH_AGGREGATE** : This is a hint not to use hashing for the sorting tuples in aggregate functions.
 Instead, external sorting is used in aggregate functions.
 By using an in-memory hash table, we can reduce or even eliminate the amount of data that needs to be sorted.
 However, in some scenarios the user may know beforehand that hash aggregation will fail and can use the hint to skip hash aggregation entirely.
 For setting the memory size of hashing aggregate, see :ref:`max_agg_hash_size <max_agg_hash_size>`.

     .. note::

-        Hash aggregate evaluation will not work for functions evaluated on distinct values (e.g. AVG(DISTINCT x)) and for the GROUP_CONCAT and MEDIAN functions, since they require an extra sort step for the tuples of each group.
+        Hash aggregate evaluation will not work for functions evaluated on distinct values (e.g. AVG(DISTINCT x)) and for the GROUP_CONCAT and MEDIAN functions, since they require an extra sorting step for the tuples of each group.

 .. _recompile: